SignalK/specification/mdbook/src/notifications.md

 ## Severity and Presentation Definition

-* Every notification must include a `state` property to specify its severity level.
+* Notification must include a `state` property to specify its severity level.
-* Every notification must include a `method` array property to determine if the notification should result in a sound, visual, both, or no presentation.
+* Notification must include a `method` array property to determine if the notification should result in a sound, visual, both, or no presentation.

 | State | Description |
 |------------|--------|